kylematsuda/BialkaliSpectrum.jl/docs/src/man/basics.md

 This produces a `Vector{ExternalFields}` with a constant magnetic field of 545.9 G, a constant optical intensity of zero, and electric field strength increasing from 0 V/cm to 10 kV/cm in steps of 1 kV/cm.
+(This is a very coarse scan for the sake of this tutorial.)

 Next, we call [`get_spectra`](@ref) to calculate the spectrum at each field configuration,